houd1ni/WebsocketPromisify/README.md

 - ES-module and commonjs built-in.
 - Types (d.ts) included.
 - Automatically reconnects.
+- You can use the WebSocket (or your ws-like implementation) further in other stuff (socket property).
 - Any id and data keys to negotiate with your back-end.
 - Lazy connect: connects only if something sent, then send all of them!
 - Supports middleware.
 E.g. you can use 'ws' package in Node!